paxswill/paxswill.github.io/content/2011-09-28-multimedia-keys-in-xfce.markdown

----
-layout: post
-title: "Multimedia Keys in Xfce"
+Title: Multimedia Keys in Xfce
-date: 2011-09-28 17:56
+Date: 2011-09-28 17:56
-comments: true
-categories: linux
+Category: linux
 published: false
----

 After I got my [keyboard working](linky), I wanted to get my media keys working with my system.
 In GNOME there are some helper tools, but I